SBUplakankus/2025-26-GD-3DGED-GCA1/DOCUMENTATION.md

 - Created in `Main`
 - Takes in the Fonts and 2D Textures on construction

+### 🎮 Input Manager
+- Created in `Main`
+- Creates the Input System based off of the given settings

+### 🖌️ Material Generator
+- Created in `Main`
+- Generates the Lit, Unlit and UnlitGround Materials

+---

+## ⚙️ Player Systems

+### 🕹️ Player Controller
+- Created in `Main`
+- Stores the `PlayerMovement` and `PlayerCamera` logic

+### 🎥 Player Camera
+- Created in `PlayerController`
+- Handles the first person perspective logic

+### 🚶 Player Movement
+- Created in `PlayerController`
+- Handles the physics based player movement

+---

 ## 📁 Project Workflow Notes

 -  Engine is very basic, keep things simple.